jpolack/go-broom/bslice/bslice.md

 	//myBroomSlice is a slice containing 1,2,3

 	myBroomSlice2 := bslice.New()
-	//myBroomSlice is a empty slice
+	//myBroomSlice is an empty slice
 }
 ```